Trails for Wales

 Cycling UK has championed off-road cycling for over half a century.
-We won the right to cycle on bridleways back in 1948, influenced ground-breaking legislation that effectively gives you the right to roam by bike in Scotland and ensured that public access was included in the criteria for future agricultural payments in England post-Brexit.
+We won the right to cycle on bridleways back in 1948, influenced ground-breaking legislation that effectively gives you the right to roam by bike in Scotland and secured a commitment to increase access in Wales.

 We can only do this thanks to the support of our 70,000 members.
 We have big plans for off-road cycling across the rest of the UK - but we need your help.